erluko/flowgridviz/README.AWS.md

-# Guide to installing flowgridviz on AWS
+# Guide to installing flowgridviz on AWS -- make sure you have 8gb of RAM on your instance

 # Optional: install the mg editor